MiguelAlgarme/LostAndFound/README.md

 # WANDERLOST

-a user-friendly application for users of the university of sancarlos to easily manage their lost belongings or found belongings.
+a user-friendly application for users of the university of San-Carlos to easily manage their lost belongings or found belongings.

 Install dependencies by doing: npm install <br>